Clerkships and Internships

 - Prepare staff for hearings, briefings, and meetings with policymakers, community groups, and civil rights organizations

-- Draft portions of briefs where appropriate
+- Draft research memos and portions of briefs where appropriate

 - Monitor the Supreme Court docket and track other federal and state civil rights litigation